The Constitution of the Edinburgh University Theatre Company

 b) The production would not be detrimental to the EUTC’s interests, principles or reputation, or the welfare of its members.

-7. Preference vote: All proposals that have passed their production merit vote must be included on an STV preference ballot (see 5F/1b).
+In the case of online votes, production merit is voted on the day prior to the show vote. - Preference vote: All proposals that have passed their production merit vote must be included on an STV preference ballot (see 5F/1b).
 If there are multiple slots available for that classification, the proposal that achieves first preference shall have first choice of slot.

-8. Unfilled slots: If a slot for a reserved show is unfilled by the conclusion of that classification’s preference vote, a motion shall be proposed to either:
+- Unfilled slots: If a slot for a reserved show is unfilled by the conclusion of that classification’s preference vote, a motion shall be proposed to either:

 a) Leave it as unspecified time.